apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 Certain Spring Webflow actions are now given the option for an [alternative Groovy implementation](../webflow/Webflow-Customization-Extensions.html).
 This
 allows one to completely replace the Java implementation of a Spring webflow action that is provided by CAS with a Groovy script for custom use cases and total control in scenaios where using Java may not be ideal or possible.
+As part of this change, all CAS webflow actions should be correctly marked with
+`@ConditionalOnMissingBean` annotations that would allow one to customize and replace them with one's own implementation as necessary.

 ## Other Stuff